 The Trust has continued to establish itself as an employer of choice.
 It has recognised the need to increase requisite infrastructure ahead of growth to ensure sustainability.
-This includes capacity at Central Trust level to increase back-office efficiencies and financial sustainability.
+This includes capacity at Central Trust level to grow the school improvement team.
 It also includes the creation and maintenance of consistent and stable leadership in all our academies to act as the primary enabler of sustainable growth.